Community Service Organizations

 CaribMed UCLA is a medical student-run organization committed to empowering and celebrating the Caribbean diaspora at DGSOM.
 Our organization's goal is to foster a vibrant community that honors and amplifies the diverse cultures, voices, and contributions of Caribbean students.
 Through cultural events, educational initiatives, and community outreach, we strive to promote unity, inclusion, and excellence within our medical school and beyond.

-• Student Coordinators: Eliz Liang, Yee Nip, Wilson Yeh, Keer Zhang
+- Student Advisors: Eliz Liang, Yee Nip, Wilson Yeh, Keer Zhang

 The Chinese Medical Interest Group (CMIG) is focused on addressing a critical need in the medical education of DGSOM students: effectively communicating and connecting with Chinese-speaking populations.
 Los Angeles is home to one of the largest populations of Mandarin-speaking patients in the United States, yet despite this, UCLA DGSOM does not have any formal opportunities to train future health professionals in medical Chinese.